ppreeper/gotftpd/README.md

 ### Example

-We want to server a firmware image for a router to update from.
+We want to serve a firmware image for a router to update from.
 The file is called `newfirmware.bin` and we are storing it in our `firmware` folder.
 Our computer and user has the permissions to run on privileged ports (<1024).

 Change directory to where the file is stored.